SRA TRANSPARENCY RULES

 Charges in connection with probate and estate administration

-We carry out other work, including, for instance applying for a grant of probate on behalf of an executor, and, if required, collecting and distributing the assets for a deceased estate.
+We sometimes carry out probate work, in addition to Family Law, including, for instance applying for a grant of probate on behalf of an executor, and, if required, collecting and distributing the assets for a deceased estate.

-If we are solely dealing with the application for a grant of probate and not completing a tax account or gathering information about the assets, costs are estimated at £1,000-£1,200 +VAT.
+If we are solely dealing with the application for a grant of probate and not acting as Executor or completing a tax account or gathering information about the assets, costs are estimated at £1,200-£1,700 + VAT.

-If we are dealing with everything, including collecting and distributing assets, total costs are estimated at £5,000-£9,000 +VAT.
+If we are dealing with everything or accepting an appointment as an Administrator or acting as an Executor, including collecting and distributing assets, total costs are estimated at £5,000-£9,000 + VAT.

 The exact costs will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the above range.
 If there are multiple beneficiaries, a property and multiple bank accounts, costs will be at the higher end.